Who Was Oveta Culp Hobby

 Oveta Culp Hobby was born in Killeen, Texas, on July 19, 1905.
 Her parents were both educators; her father, Benjamin Culp, was a professor at Baylor University, and her mother, Hattie, was a schoolteacher.
 Hobby had an older sister, Hazel, and a younger brother, William.

-See also Where Did Oveta Culp Hobby Live
+See also What Was Oveta Culp Hobby Relationship Status

 The family moved around a good deal during Hobby’s childhood; she attended six different schools before finishing high school.
 In 1924, she enrolled at Baylor University, where she met her future husband, William Hobby, Jr. The two were married in 1927, and they eventually had two children, both of whom would become journalists.